vuesence/vue-faq/docs/en/vue-webapp/getting-started.md

 pnpm create vue-webapp --config config.json
 ```

-The format of the `config.json` file is:
+The format of the `config.json` file should be like this:

 ```json
 {